alisw/alibuild/docs/user.markdown

 alidist area you might have used and for each breanch (but not commit) ever build for a given development package you can use the

-    aliBuild clean
+    bits clean

 subcommand which will do its best to clean up your build and installation area.

-## Upgrading aliBuild
+## Upgrading bits

-aliBuild is installed via `pip`.
+bits is installed via `pip`.
 In order to upgrade it on most laptops (in particular Macs) do:

-    pip install --upgrade alibuild
+    pip install --upgrade bits

 or in case you need to be root (_e.g._ on Ubuntu and most Linux distributions for convenience):

-    sudo pip install --upgrade alibuild
+    sudo pip install --upgrade bits

-In general updating aliBuild is safe and it should never trigger a rebuild or break compilation of older versions of alidist (i.e. we do try to guarantee backward compatibility).
-In no case an update of aliBuild will result in the update of `alidist`, which users will have to be done separately.
+In general updating bits is safe and it should never trigger a rebuild or break compilation of older versions of alidist (i.e. we do try to guarantee backward compatibility).
+In no case an update of bits will result in the update of `alidist`, which users will have to be done separately.
-In case some yet to appear bug in alibuild will force us to rebuild a previously built area, this will be widely publicized and users will get a warning when running the command.
+In case some yet to appear bug in bits will force us to rebuild a previously built area, this will be widely publicized and users will get a warning when running the command.

-You can also upgrade / install a specific version of alibuild by specifying it on the command line.
+You can also upgrade / install a specific version of bits by specifying it on the command line.
 E.g.:

-    pip install alibuild=1.5.5.rc1
+    pip install bits=1.5.5.rc1

 this is in particular required when you want to try out release candidates (rc) builds which are masked out by default.